 I’m starting off my guide to the best breakfast tacos in Austin with a restaurant that’s not in Austin.
 But it’s close, you guys, really close.
 And it’s my favorite.
 I grew up in Buda, and we ate these tacos as often as we could scrape $2 together.
 An enterprising Hays High classmate used to show up to first period government class with a sackful and auction them off to the highest bidder.
 They’ve got the nostalgia thing going for them, but even if your knowledge of Buda is limited to Cabela’s and a vague association with wiener dogs (it’s a thing), you should make the trek down to try these tacos.
 The tortillas are big and floury, handmade every day, and the fillings are perfect.
 The migas taco features tons of thick hand-fried tortilla chips, folded with fluffy scrambled eggs and topped with a heavy pour of queso.
 Potatoes are hash brown-like, sausage is crumbled Jimmy Dean, and bacon is left whole and crispy.
 They’re famous for The Fattie, a monster of a taco that delivers you potato, egg, bacon, sausage, and cheese in that perfect tortilla for $2.90.
 The chorizo could go toe-to-toe with any version in Austin, and they make a fantastic barbacoa.
 One taco is just about enough to fill you up.
 Two might put you face down on the couch for a while, a gut packed with taco and a greasy smile on your lips.

-Highlights: huge tacos, homemade thick and chewy flour tortillas, migas with crunchy hand-fried tortilla chips, the fattie, barbacoa, low prices
+Highlights: huge tacos,the best flour tortillas in the Austin-area (I said it!), migas with crunchy hand-fried tortilla chips, the fattie, barbacoa, low prices

 Breakfast tacos served all day | Prices start at $2.00